Lamees-Hashad/Histopathologic-Cancer-Detection-using-DeepLearning/README.md

 # Histopathologic-Cancer-Detection-using-DeepLearning
-This was my capstone project for udacity's Machine Learning Engineer Nanodegree
+This was my capstone project for udacity's Machine Learning Engineer Nanodegree For all the detailed description of this project please read the report.

 This project was implemented using python 3 in a google colaboratory notebook with GPU as a hardware accelerator, the deep learning library Keras with TensorFlow as a backend and Kaggle
 API to download the dataset.